ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/configuration.md

 Currently, `ydbops` does not support the creation, modification, and activation of profiles via the CLI commands [the way that {{ ydb-short-name }} CLI does](../ydb-cli/profile/index.md#commands).

-The configuration file needs to be created manually.
+The configuration file needs to be created and edited manually.

 ### Configuration file reference